epsil/spotgen/README.md

 ### Tips

 The input should be on the form `Track - Artist`.
 However, Spotify isn't terribly strict about this; `Artist - Track` also works well, as does a Spotify search.
-You can even add [field filters](https://developer.spotify.com/web-api/search-item/).
+One can even add [field filters](https://developer.spotify.com/web-api/search-item/).

 #### Multiple playlists